po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/26-Stu_Literals/README.md

-# 🐛 Users Route is Missing Data
+# 🐛 Users Route Is Missing Data

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issues:

-* As a user, I want to see the books I own and a total count of how many books are short novels.
+* As a user, I want to see the books I own and a count of how many of those are short novels.

 ## Expected Behavior

-When a request is made for user data, the response includes a `shortBooks` property that totals the number of books with a page count between 100 and 300.
+When a request is made for user data, the response includes a `shortBooks` property that counts the books with between 100 and 300 pages.

 ## Actual Behavior